Edit on GitHub

 Select elements

-Select elements are message menus that allow users to select one predefined option from a list.
+Select elements are message menus that allow users to select one or multiple predefined options from a list.
 Below is an example of a select element that asks for one of three different options.

 image